AdobeDocs/workfront.de-DE/help/quicksilver/review-and-approve-work/proofing/reviewing-proofs-within-workfront/configure-proofing-viewer-settings.md

      <li data-mc-conditions="QuicksilverOrClassic.Draft mode"> <p><strong>Use desktop app as default</strong>: By default, static and video proofs open in the Web Proofing Viewer in your web browser, and interactive proofs open in the Desktop Proofing Viewer app.
 This setting lets you configure the Desktop Proofing Viewer as the default viewer for all types of proofs (static and video, as well as interactive).
 For more information about this setting, see in the article .
 For comparative information about the two viewers, see <a href="../../../review-and-approve-work/proofing/proofing-overview/understand-differences-between-web-viewer.md" class="MCXref xref">Differences between the Web Proofing Viewer and the Desktop Proofing Viewer overview</a>.</p> </li>
      -->

-   * **Beim Klicken auf Hyperlinks in einem Testversand** (nur im Desktop Proofing Viewer verfügbar): Wählen Sie eine Option aus, um festzulegen, was im Desktop Proofing Viewer geschieht, wenn Sie auf einen Link klicken, der auf einer neuen Registerkarte oder einem neuen Browser-Fenster geöffnet werden soll.
+   * **Beim Klicken auf Hyperlinks in einem Testversand** (nur im Desktop Proofing Viewer verfügbar): Wählen Sie eine Option aus, um festzulegen, was im Desktop Proofing Viewer passiert, wenn Sie auf einen Link klicken, der auf einer neuen Browserregisterkarte oder in einem neuen Browserfenster geöffnet werden soll.

      Diese Einstellung gilt für alle interaktiven Testsendungen, die Sie öffnen.